rgalanakis/robgforpps/_pages/may-2025-bond.md

-Because of the way Measure 5 and 50 work, this "unraised money" (the $400m we could have eliminated from this bond) can **only be raised for other PPS capital projects.** We cannot, say, use this revenue capacity to authorize a bond to build an MLB stadium or whatever other ideas people have.
+Because of the way Measure 5 and 50 work, this "unraised money" (the $400m we could have eliminated from this bond) can **only be raised for other PPS capital projects.** We cannot, say, use this revenue capacity to authorize a bond to build an MLB stadium or whatever other ideas people have (well, unless PPS owned the stadium).

 The only things we can prioritize against the $400m for Jefferson are: